Medical Director, Karius Inc.

 Fellowship awarded to support work towards an MD in Medicine at Stanford University

-Sudeb was born in Marshall, Missouri and grew up in the nearby town of Nevada.
+Sudeb was born in Marshall, Missouri and grew up in the nearby small town of Nevada where he was Valedictorian of his high school class, a State medalist in varsity cross country, and State champion in speech and debate.
 His parents emigrated from India to the United States in 1975.
 They are naturalized US citizens.